Last updated 20 January 2021

-My two sons race back onto the Shinkansen train, to retrieve whatever it was they “think” they’ve left behind.
-I watch from the platform as Mr 13 races to the train door, only to have it slide shut with a quiet “shhhssh” sound with him still on the inside.
+They race back onto the Shinkansen train, to retrieve what they “think” they’ve left behind.
+I watch from the platform with the luggage.
+Mr 13 races to the train door, only to have it slide shut with a quiet “shhhsssssh” sound, with him still on the inside.

 I quickly mouth to Mr 13, “get off at the next stop.”

-There was a sympathetic chorus of “oh no” as they entered the opening lift doors.
+There was a sympathetic chorus of “Oh no” as they entered the opening lift doors.
 I watched the lift doors shut, leaving me behind (again.)

 “Oh yes,” I muttered to myself, wondering what my next move would be.

-I explained in English that my kids were still on the train which just left.
-Pointing to the excessive number of bags I had to back-up my story.
+I explained in English that my kids were still on the train that just left.
+Pointing to the excessive number of bags to back-up my story.
 Despite him speaking little English and my lack of Japanese, he understood and turned to his colleague to explain the situation.

-He pointed at the large neon sign announcing the next train was at 18:09.
-Another two and a half hour’s away.
+He pointed at the large neon sign announcing the next train was due to arrive at Iiyama at 18:09.
+In another two hour’s time!
 Apparently, not all Shinkansen trains stop at Iiyama station.

 The train arrives on time